msalemor/azure-site-recovery/README.md

 - Create a VNET and Subnet
 - Create a storage account
 - Resources can be pre-created by an admin or created by Azure Site Recovery
+- Data is copied from the cache storage account in the source region to the disks on the the storage account on the target region

+#### Failover

+- Replication stops
+- VMs are brought on-line in the replicated region attached to the destination disks that were the target of replication

 ## Site Recovery Resoursce